mrzahedi-ir/smoothpay-challenge/README.md

 PHP Developer Challenge
 ==============================

+## My development environment

+I use the same environment with Vagrant so I did not use Vagrant.

+* Ubuntu 16.04 (Xenial)
+* PHP 7.1
+* MySQL 5.7.26
+* Nginx 1.10.3
+* Composer 1.6.2

 ## Introduction

 Spicy Deli has started to expand their business and need a complete rewrite of their current online presence.
 They have asked you to build a simple cataloging system as a RESTful API so that they can integrate with mobile and desktop applications in the future.